 AI Agents

-AI staff that actually do the work.
+Hire AI staff that do the work.

 Helm AI agents are autonomous staff that execute professional services work: running projects, managing accounts, chasing invoices, qualifying leads, and drafting client deliverables.
 Each agent has a defined role, scoped tool access, and an autonomy level you control.
 Every agent operates on the same records as your human team.